axibase/atsd-api-r/forecast_and_save_series_example.md

 ### Introduction

 In this demo we fetch a time-series from ATSD.
 Then we forecast this time-series with help of functions from **stats** and **forecast** R packages.
-Then we compare the forecasts with a forecast retrieved from ATSD and with real data for the same period.
+Then we compare the generated forecasts with a forecast retrieved from ATSD and with real data for the same period.
 Finally we save all forecasts in ATSD.

 ### Establish connection with ATSD